Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe GeForce GT 450 (OEM) should theoretically be a small bit faster than the GeForce GTX 650 in general. (explain)
+Memory BandwidthThe GeForce GT 450 (OEM), in theory, should be a small bit faster than the GeForce GTX 650 in general. (explain)

-Texel RateThe GeForce GTX 650 is quite a bit (more or less 79%) more effective at AF than the GeForce GT 450 (OEM). (explain)
+Texel RateThe GeForce GTX 650 should be a lot (approximately 79%) faster with regards to texture filtering than the GeForce GT 450 (OEM). (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison